 Nevertheless, Lagos maintained its status as the capital when Nigeria obtained its independence from the British in 1960.

-From my research, I can safely argue that Lagos was the capital city of Nigeria from 1914 until 1991 when it was replaced as the Federal Capital Territory with the planned city of Abuja, built specifically for such purpose.
+From my research, I can safely argue that Lagos, not Calabar, was the capital city of Nigeria from 1914 until 1991 when it was replaced as the Federal Capital Territory with the planned city of Abuja, built specifically for such purpose.

-So, as Calabar was the capital to the Southern Protectorate of Nigeria, Zungeru and Kaduna were capitals to the Northern Protectorate while Lagos became the capital of a united Nigeria in 1914.
+So, as Calabar was the capital of the Southern Protectorate of Nigeria, Zungeru and Kaduna were capitals of the Northern Protectorate while Lagos became the capital of a united Nigeria in 1914.